CHI 2025 · First author

 • Merges user text with activated tags

-• Auto‑completes and re‑formats prompts via GPT‑4
+• Completes and reformats prompts via GPT-4

 3. Image Gallery & Feedback

-• ā€œLikeā€ favorites for side‑by‑side comparison
+• Favorites support side-by-side comparison

 Figure 3: User Interface of DesignWeaver.
 The UI facilitates structured dimensional tagging and interactive exploration of AI-generated designs.
 Key features include a design document for guidance, a prompt box for input, a dimension palette for organizing and modifying design aspects, and an image panel displaying generated outputs.
 Users can add or delete dimensions, tag designs, view detailed image information, and curate favorite designs for final selection.
 This workflow supports iterative refinement and creativity.